 Mona Bhan is Ford-Maxwell Professor of South Asian Studies and Associate Professor in the Department of Anthropology at Syracuse University.
 Her work focuses on the connections of economic development, humanitarianism, border wars and counterinsurgencies in Kashmir.
 More recently, she has also published on human and non-human entanglements in the Anthropocene.
 Mona Bhan co-founded the Critical Kashmir Studies Collective in 2013.
-Her keynote presentation will be followed by a discussion from Mabel Denzin Gergan, Assistant Professor in Asian Studies at Vanderbilt University.

 Developed from extensive ethnographic research, the science fiction documentary Ningwasum places the Indigenous Yakthung community from eastern Nepal in a futuristic space travel scenario.
 Ningwasum is centred around two Indigenous astronauts and time travellers from an alternative future, in which a Yakthung nation coexists with other nations and allies that have created their own advanced technology.
 The film explores concepts of time, memory and belonging as well as experiences of colonization and cultural erasure.
 It imagines a future in which Indigenous people have asserted their identities through the use of technology, a creative space that film maker Subash Thebe calls "Adivasi Futurism."
 Filmed mostly in the Himalayas including the Wasanglung region of eastern Nepal, which is believed to be the shamanic home of the Yakthung people, Ningwasum is spoken entirely in the Yakthung language and weaves oral narratives, animation and electronic music into its storytelling.
 It features Subin Limbu and Shanta Nepali as time travellers from the future.